U.S.-Funded Radio Free Europe In Hungary Would Be An 'Insult,' Says Foreign Minister

 Last year, the European Parliament launched an investigation of what it called Hungary's "systematic threats" to democracy.

 The Hungarian government ardently denied the charges, calling them a biased attack on the country's conservative Christian values.
-Orban has responded to EU assertions he's eroding liberal democracy by declaring Hungary an "illiberal" one.
+Orban has responded to EU assertions that he's eroding liberal democracy by declaring Hungary an "illiberal" one.

 Interview Highlights